rafmarcondes/reading_group/index.md

 This Week
 -------
-**10 November 2015** - Avian Suture Zones in Amazonia (Andre)
+**24 November 2015** - Geographical variation in relation to environment (Jon)

-> - Naka et al 2012 - [The role of physical barriers in the location of avian suture zones in the Guiana Shield, northern Amazonia.](https://www.dropbox.com/s/pg15czqedijrpfa/Naka%202012%20Guiana%20Shield%20Suture%20Zones.pdf?dl=0).
-The American Naturalist
+> - Jaffe et al 2015 - [Geographical variation in morphology and its environmental correlates in a widespread North American lizard, Anolis carolinensis (Squamata: Dactyloidae).](https://www.dropbox.com/s/6m27kf0p106xrbo/Jaffe_et_al-Biological_Journal_of_the_Linnean_Society%20%281%29.pdf?dl=0).
+Biological Journal of the Linnean Society

 Future
 -------